-Willows Unified School District strict TOTAL Supporting Rubric II.
-Establish Establishment and Maintenance of Suitable Learning Environment le Learning Environment A) The to B) The A) The teacher is able to orchestrate learning in a group setting.B) The teacher motivates and engages students in learning. iing in a group setting. tudents in learning.
-Level Level of Performance Element 576-1444 Me Meets Standards Progress Not Evident Progress Evident Proficient Distinguished (comments only) The teacher is able to orchestrate learning in a group setting.
-Tasks for group work are not organized, resulting in off-task behavior when teacher works with one group.
-Tasks for group work are partially organized, resulting in some off-task behavior when teacher works with one group.
-Tasks for groups are organized and groups are managed so most students are engaged at all times.
+II.
+Establishment and Maintenance of Suitable Learning Environment

+- A) The teacher is able to orchestrate learning in a group setting. - B) The teacher motivates and engages students in learning.

+Level of Performance The teacher is able to orchestrate learning in a group setting.
+Meets Standards Progress Not Evident Progress Evident Proficient Distinguished (comments only) Tasks for group work are not organized, resulting in off-task behavior when teacher works with one group. partially organized, resulting in some off-task behavior when Tasks for groups are organized and groups are managed so most students are engaged at all times.
 Groups work independently and are productively engaged at all times with students assuming responsibility for productivity.
 Teacher does not respond to unsafe behaviors in the classroom.
 Teacher responds inconsistently to unsafe behavior in the classroom.
 Teacher provides a safe, supporting environment.
 The teacher accentuates a safe, supportive environment.
 Much time is lost during transitions.
 Transitions are sporadically efficient, resulting in some loss of instructional time.
 Transitions occur smoothly with little loss of instructional time.
 Transitions are seamless with students assuming some responsibility for efficient operation.
 Materials are handled inefficiently, resulting in loss of instructional time.
 Routines for handling materials and supplies function moderately well.
 Routines for handling materials and supplies occur smoothly with little loss of instructional time.
 Routines for handling materials and supplies are seamless with students assuming some responsibility for efficient operation.
 Considerable instructional time is lost in performing classroom procedures.
 Systems for performing classroom procedures are fairly efficient, resulting in little loss of instructional time.
 Efficient systems for performing classroom procedures are in place, resulting in minimal loss of instructional time.
 Systems for performing classroom procedures are well established with students assuming considerable responsibility for efficient operation.
 The teacher motivates and engages students in learning.
 Instructional goals and activities, interactions, and the classroom environment convey only modest expectations for student achievement.
 Instructional goals and activities, interactions, and the classroom environment convey inconsistent expectations for student achievement.
 Instructional goals and activities, interactions, and the classroom environment convey high expectations for student achievement.
 Both students and teacher establish and maintain thorough planning of learning activities and interactions.
 Classroom environment conveys high expectations for all students.